rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 toc: true
 toc_label: "Chapters"
 categories:
+  - Software Design
-  - Online Course
+  - Software Architecture
 tags:
   - domain driven design
   - cqrs
   - event sourcing
+  - best practice
+  - online course
 ---

+Using Domain Driven Design (DDD) as the main approach perform Domain Analysis on the real world problems, we may choose from three software architectures to support our implementation: Domain Models, Command Query Responsibility Separation (CQRS), and Event Sourcing.

+___

+# Modern Software Architecture

 **Modern Software Architecture** *Domain Models, CQRS, and Event Sourcing* - Dino Esposito, accessed on PluralSight 2019 {: .notice--primary}

 This course is a great introduction to the state of modern software design.
 The course seems to suggests that our usual practice of writing database-centric software is the root cause of our applications eventually growing into unmaintainable monstrosities.
-I find that mind-blowing, to think that our traditional approach to building software is wrong.

-___

 ## Course Overview
 The course covers 3 topics.